Saakaarb/AE-NODE-StiffnessReduction/README.md

 4. try and make key hyper-parameters a power of 2.
 Key ones include network widths, samples per batch.
 This allows for more optimum GPU training.
 5. Ensure the batch size is small enough such that it plus computations can fit on device
 6. Do not have long tails in training trajectories where no "kinetics" or actions occur.
 For example, while simulating a combustion reaction, for every training trajectory if the reaction is complete in a maximum of ~10^(-4) seconds, do not use data lasting upto 10^(-2) seconds.
 This creates a long tailed trajectory where the NODE must learn to predict 0 (which it does not do effectively) and also reduces the effectiveness of scaling tricks borrowed from [5].
+7. If the system timescale is very small (max time < 10^(-7)), always use fp64 training (set in config: neural_ode.training.precision) instead of fp32.
+8. When training the encoder-decoder with stiffness reduction, play around with the value of the stiffness reduction coefficient by observing the relative magnitude of "test error" and "test cond loss" printed while training. "test error" and "stiffness_reduction_weight*test_cond_loss" should be roughly the same O.O.M for effective training.

 This repo leverages techniques and ideas from the following works: